jaywink/socialhome/docs/installation/docker.rst

 Docker
 ------

-This page tries to explain how to setup a Socialhome instance using Docker.
+This page explains how to setup a Socialhome instance using Docker.
 While the core of Socialhome is in one single container, the setup is a bit more complex due to other services required.
 These can either be other containers, running on the host or other machines.